woondossier/docusaurus-terminology/README.md

 ## How It Works

-This plugin, once it's installed in a docusaurus project, parses docs in two ways:
+This plugin, once it's installed in a Docusaurus project, parses docs in two ways:

   1. Parses all `*.md(x)` files under `docs/` and replaces each pattern with an